darwino/darwino-documentation/Developer Guide/Developing a Darwino Web Application 6. Enabling CORS.md

 # Enabling CORS
-To have Darwino implement the CORS (Cross-Origin Resource Sharing) standard for the JSON store, enable this filter.
+To have Darwino implement the CORS (Cross-Origin Resource Sharing) standard, enable this filter.
 This provides support for cross-site access controls.

 ```
 <filter-name>Cors</filter-name>